decaporg/decap-cms/website/content/docs/configuration-options.md

 Based on the settings above, if a user used an image widget field called `avatar` to upload and select an image called `philosoraptor.png`, the image would be saved to the repository at `/static/images/uploads/philosoraptor.png`, and the `avatar` field for the file would be set to `/images/uploads/philosoraptor.png`.

-This setting can be set to an absolute url e.g. `https://netlify.com/media` should you wish, however in general this is not advisable as content should have relative paths to other content.
+This setting can be set to an absolute URL e.g. `https://netlify.com/media` should you wish, however in general this is not advisable as content should have relative paths to other content.

 ## Media Library